-According to Gartner, iPaaS is most commonly used for B2B integration and cloud-to-cloud integration, but is increasingly being used for on-premise-to-on-premise integration as well.
+According to Gartner, iPaaS is most commonly used for B2B integration and cloud-to-cloud integration, but is increasingly being used for on-premises-to-on-premises integration as well.

 CloudHub is the world’s first iPaaS, allowing users to integrate applications within and beyond the firewall with a secure enterprise gateway and out-of-the-box cloud connectors.
 Based on Mule ESB technology, CloudHub allows for flexible integration capabilities beyond tactical point-to-point scenarios and includes a management portal that heightens visibility and control of integration projects, setting it apart from the “black box” nature of other cloud integration solutions on the market.
 Moreover, it is capable of service orchestration, complex message routing, and real-time event-driven integration.
 In short, CloudHub is the integration platform for the cloud era.